 - Enhances Analytics and Visibility Across The Supply Chain.
 Further, all supply chain functions can use this Load ID for their specific requirements.
 In particular, key functions that can leverage a Load ID include planning, operations, and finance.
 Also, all stakeholders can have complete visibility of shipments across the supply chain.
 For more details, see my article, The Way To Better Supply Chain Analytics: Overcome Data Interoperability With Intelligent Tracking Status.

 - Able To Leverage Data-Centric Technologies.
-Lastly, the shipment Load ID enables organizations to better leverage data-centric technologies such as data analytics, AI, and decision intelligence.
+Lastly, the shipment Load ID enables organizations to better leverage data-centric technologies such as data analytics, AI, and Decision Intelligence.
 It can do this because a Load ID unifies all shipping data that these data-intensive technologies need to be effective.
+For a primer on data centricity, see my article, A Data-Centric Business: The Best Way To Agility, One Truth, Simplicity, Technology Innovation.

 4. Ten Example Use Cases For Shipping Data Load ID In Supply Chain Operations.